bytesatwork/bytewiki/docs/source/som/imx8mp.rst

 General Information
 ********************

--  **General Information**: The byteENGINE IMX8MP is a high performance industrial oriented computing module.
+   The **byteENGINE IMX8MP** is a high performance industrial oriented computing module.
 It allows you a short time-to-market, reducing development costs and substantial design risks.

-The system on module (SOM) uses the i.MX 8M Plus devices which are based on the high-performance dual- or quad-core ARM ® Cortex ® -A53 64-bit RISC core operating at up to 1.8 GHz.
+   The **System on Module (SOM)** uses the i.MX 8M Plus devices which are based on the high-performance quad-core ARM ® Cortex ® -A53 64-bit RISC core operating at up to 1.8 GHz.
 The devices of the i.MX 8M Plus family also embed a Cortex®-M7 32-bit RISC core operating at up to 800 MHz frequency.
 The Cortex ®-M7 core features a floating point unit (FPU) single precision which supports ARM® single-precision data-processing instructions and data types.
 Furthermore, the devices of the i.MX 8M Plus family embed a 3D graphic processing unit (Vivante ® - OpenGL® ES 3.0) running at up to 1 GHz, with performances up to 166 Mtriangle/s, 1 Gpixel/s

-   **The system on module (SOM)** Quad core Arm Cortex-A53 and Cortex-M4 cores.
-The Arm Cortex-A53 runs at 1.8GHz, delivering outstanding system performance.
-The core is optimized for fanless operation, low thermal system cost and long battery life.
-The Cortex-A cores can be powered off while the Cortex-M4 subsystem performs low power, real time system monitoring.

 *********